 * £250,000 (or the whole of the estate, if the value is less than this).

 * One half of any balance left over

 These rules will give improved results for some people, but it is always advisable to control who will receive what by making a Will and keeping it reviewed.

-This is the same message for pension death benefits, make sure your death benefit instructions continue to reflect your wishes is vital.
+This is the same message for pension death benefits, make sure your death benefit instructions continue to reflect your wishes.

 Pension death benefits – you can take it or leave it!

 Those looking to pass on their pension fund received a boost as the government have scrapped the 55% tax charge on death.
 This means the tax system will no longer penalise those who draw sensibly on their pension fund, making pensions a very attractive wealth transfer vehicle.

 Your age at death will still determine how your pension death benefits are treated, the age 75 threshold remains: